Singapore Bullion Market Association

 By Nicholas Frappell, Global Head Institutional Markets, ABC Refinery

-Australia’s relationship with gold began in the mid-19th century, marked by a monumental gold rush centred in the Victorian gold fields.
+Australia’s relationship with gold began in the mid-19th century, marked by a monumental gold rush centered in the Victorian gold fields.
 This event fundamentally altered Australian society – an impact later historians deemed revolutionary.

 Yet, the residents of Melbourne, both then and over 170 years later, as well as the nation of Australia, would strongly contest this view.
 Today, the gold industry thrives, having invested A$1.6 billion (S$1.42 billion) in production in 2021 and generating A$25.80 billion in revenue in 2022.